 Sentry Data Systems

-With more than 15 years’ experience in 340B software and program maintenance, and six years in various staff positions within the US House of Representatives, Lidia is uniquely suited for the challenges of 340B compliance.
-In her current role as Senior Vice President & 340B Compliance Officer for Sentry Data Systems, she oversees the 340B audit and compliance team and the professional services team.
-These teams act as internal consultants on Sentry’s high-priority projects and also support client requests that require a great level of expertise.
+Lidia Rodriguez-Hupp brings more than 18 years’ experience in 340B software and program maintenance, and six years in various staff positions within the US House of Representatives, to her position as 340B Compliance Officer and Senior Vice President.
 Lidia is active in her local community as a mentor for Women of Tomorrow since 2008 and has served on the IPMI advisory board committee for the Healthcare Law and Compliance Institute since 2015.

 SVP & GC